IkigaiLabsETH/kaipulse/SATS.md

 | Fiat Settlement | Supports USD on‑ramp/off‑ramp via Payments platform.
 (Stablecoins also supported.) | None built-in: only crypto.
 Must use third-party exchanges or plugins for fiat. | First-class USD support: link bank for ACH/wires (fiat wallet plus Lightning). |
 | Dev UX        | REST/gRPC APIs + extensive docs.
 Open-source dashboard.
 Webhooks for events. | Rich API (BitPay-compatible) for invoices/stores, plus Lightning UI (RTL) and webhooks.
 Self-hosted complexity. | Primarily app/Web UI.
 Limited public APIs.
 Supports Lightning Addresses and webhooks for payments, but less dev documentation. |

-**Pros & Cons for Satsnap's MVP:**
+**Pros & Cons for KaiPulse's MVP:**
 - **Voltage (Hosted LND node):**
   - **Pros:** Non‑custodial (fits "real Bitcoin" and creator control), fully featured LND access (gRPC/REST/webhooks), enterprise reliability and global scale.
 Quick to start and scalable for micropayment volumes.
 Supports USD/stablecoin rails if needed.
   - **Cons:** It is a centralized service (though keys remain yours), so not 100% "decentralized" ethos.
 There is a cost (node uptime billing).
-Creators would not personally run their own node unless Satsnap builds that feature; typically Satsnap would manage one or several nodes.
+Creators would not personally run their own node unless KaiPulse builds that feature; typically KaiPulse would manage one or several nodes.
 However, Voltage's "no lock-in" and exported seed capability mean it is more open than purely custodial services.
 - **BTCPay Server (Self-hosted):**
   - **Pros:** Fully open-source and censorship-resistant, with 0% fees and full control.
 Aligns with anti‑Web2 ideals.
 Creators could technically run their own instance or use decentralized hosting.
 Lightning is natively supported, so 21-sat payments are technically possible (as long as channel capacity exists).
 Strong flexibility for custom UI/integration and fiat can be added via plugins.
   - **Cons:** Higher setup and maintenance burden (need to host a server and manage liquidity).
 Out of the box there is no fiat on/off (would need external integrations).
 Developer UX is good but more manual (you'd talk to your own LND or BTCPay's API).
 For an MVP, this adds complexity: handling channels, liquidity, backups, and scaling is all on your team.
 - **Strike (Custodial Lightning Wallet):**
   - **Pros:** Extremely easy to integrate (users need only a Strike account) and supports USD natively.
 Payments are simple Lightning transfers within Strike's network.
 Good user-friendly experience for non-technical users.
   - **Cons:** Not aligned with "real Bitcoin" or "creator control" – Strike is custodial (a third party holds keys) and could freeze funds.
-It also violates Satsnap's anti-Web2 ethos.
+It also violates KaiPulse's anti-Web2 ethos.
 Developers have limited APIs (Lightning Address and webhooks, but not a full-fledged node API).
 Strike's payment volume and liquidity for many micropayments is unclear.
-Overall, Strike is the least decentralized and therefore least aligned with Satsnap's goals, though it is very convenient.
+Overall, Strike is the least decentralized and therefore least aligned with KaiPulse's goals, though it is very convenient.

 In summary, Voltage and BTCPay both support true Bitcoin Lightning payments with user-controlled custody, while Strike trades decentralization for ease of use and built-in fiat.
-For Satsnap's 21-sat-per-like model (many tiny, on-chain-avoiding payments with creator-owned funds), a Lightning solution like Voltage or BTCPay is preferable.
+For KaiPulse's 21-sat-per-like model (many tiny, on-chain-avoiding payments with creator-owned funds), a Lightning solution like Voltage or BTCPay is preferable.
 Voltage offers a managed path to scale quickly, whereas BTCPay offers ultimate openness at the cost of more engineering effort.

-## Integrating Voltage into Satsnap (21-sat Micropayments)
+## Integrating Voltage into KaiPulse (21-sat Micropayments)

-To implement "21 sats per like" with Voltage, Satsnap would effectively use a Voltage Lightning node to issue and settle invoices for each like.
+To implement "21 sats per like" with Voltage, KaiPulse would effectively use a Voltage Lightning node to issue and settle invoices for each like.
 Here is a high-level integration approach:

 1. **Set Up a Voltage Node:** First, create a Lightning node in your Voltage dashboard or via their Node API.
 Choose mainnet, enable LND, and configure settings (e.g. RPC endpoints, whitelist).
 Once created, download the node's TLS certificate and admin macaroon from the Voltage UI.
 The node's unique base URL (e.g. your-node-name.m.voltageapp.io:8080) and macaroon serve as your RPC endpoint and credentials.
-2. **Create Lightning Invoices:** When a user likes a post, Satsnap should generate a Lightning invoice for 21 sat.
+2. **Create Lightning Invoices:** When a user likes a post, KaiPulse should generate a Lightning invoice for 21 sat.
 Using the LND REST API on your Voltage node, make a POST https://{REST_HOST}/v1/invoices call with JSON `{ "value": 21, "memo": "Like payment" }`.
 The response will include a payment_request (a BOLT11 invoice string).
 Alternatively, Voltage's Payments API can create the same invoice via POST /organizations/{org_id}/payments (type=receive, amount=21) in one step.
 3. **Present Invoice to Payer:** Send the invoice string (or its QR code/LNURL) to the paying user's Lightning wallet.
 The user (or your app on their behalf) pays it.
-Satsnap might keep a session or reference so it knows which invoice corresponds to which like event.
+KaiPulse might keep a session or reference so it knows which invoice corresponds to which like event.
 4. **Detect Payment:** Once the invoice is paid, the Lightning node will mark it settled.
 You have two options to detect this in real time:
    - **Webhooks:** Voltage supports webhook callbacks for invoice events.
 Configure a webhook URL in the dashboard that points to your backend; Voltage will POST to it when the invoice is paid.
    - **Polling/Streaming RPC:** Alternatively, your backend can poll GET /v1/invoices/{r_hash} or use gRPC's subscribeInvoices on the node to watch for settlement.
 Using webhooks is simpler for an MVP.
 5. **Complete the Like:** When you receive confirmation (via webhook or poll) that the invoice is paid, credit the creator with 21 sats in your app's database and mark the post as liked.
-Optionally, you can immediately forward the funds out of the Satsnap node to the creator's own Lightning node or wallet.
+Optionally, you can immediately forward the funds out of the KaiPulse node to the creator's own Lightning node or wallet.
 To pay out, use LND's POST /v1/channels/transactions (or the Payments API send endpoint).
 For example, a JavaScript snippet to pay an invoice is:

 ```js
 // Pay an invoice on the Voltage node